History and Authority

 1. Training of 2,000 state nursing-home inspectors;

-2. Complete (100 percent) federal support of state inspections
+2. Complete (100 percent) federal support of state inspections under

 3. Consolidation of enforcement activities;

 5. Short-term training for 41,000 professional and paraprofessional

 nursing home personnel;

 7. Comprehensive review of long term care; and

 8. Crackdown on substandard nursing homes; cut-off of federal funds to